Large data global solution of the 3D RVM system with cylindrical symmetry I: Iterative smoothing scheme: ISS Part II: Proof of Proposition

-Recall (\ref{nov12eqn61}).
-From the rough estimate of the electromagnetic field (\ref{july10eqn89}) in Proposition \ref{Linfielec}, thanks to the smoothing effect from the normal form transformation and the $L^\infty_x$-type estimate (\ref{aug30eqn1}) in Proposition \ref{verest}, we can rule out the case $k\geq 50 M_t. $ Therefore, it would be sufficient to consider fixed $i\in\{0,1,2,3,4\},(k,n)\in \widetilde{\mathcal{E}}_i $.
+Same as in section \ref{mainimprovedfull}, c.f., \eqref{2021dec24eqn1}, from the rough estimate of the electromagnetic field \eqref{maintheoremroughest} in Theorem \ref{maintheorem1part1}, thanks to the smoothing effect from the normal form transformation, the very large frequency case, e.g., $k\geq 50M_t$, can be safely discarded.
+Therefore, it suffices to consider fixed $i\in\{0,1,2,3,4\},(k,n)\in \widetilde{\mathcal{E}}_i $.
 We will also use this observation in later argument.
-Hence, without further explanation, by paying the price of at most $2^{\epsilon M_t/1000}$, we don't worry about the summability issue with respect to frequency and it would be sufficient to let the frequency scale variables, e.g., $k,k_1,k_2,$ etc., be fixed.
+Hence, without further explanation, by paying the price of at most $2^{\epsilon M_t/1000}$, we don't worry about the summability issue with respect to frequency and it suffices to let the frequency scale variables, e.g., $k,k_1,k_2,$ etc., be fixed.